 The choice of making your own perfume as simply as just mixing 2-3 different scents or a sophisticated perfume blending 5-10 different scents that mimics the luxury perfumes is entirely yours, and with the vast range of essential oils any aromatic scent is truly possible.
 Your imagination is the only limit!

 As always, make sure you are using USDA organic oils for topical use, otherwise, you risk spraying your skin with chemicals from non-organic essential oils that are extracted from conventional farms which use heavy pesticides and artificial fertilizers on their soil and crops.

-Above all, get creatitve, have fun and enjoy the challenges and the sheer pleasure of making your own perfumes!
+Above all, get creative, have fun and enjoy the challenges and the sheer pleasure of making your own perfumes!